 Address: Frontyard Youth Services, 19 King Street, Melbourne

-The first visit includes an assessment using the HEADSS psychosocial health tool that provides an overview and identifies points for intervention in discussion.
-The nurses provide youth focussed health assessments, screening, treatment, information and referral.
-A visit to YPHS will be up to 60 minutes to allow adequate time for the assessment.
+The first visit includes an assessment using the HEADSS psychosocial health tool that provides an overview and identifies points for intervention and discussion.
+The nurses provide youth focused health assessments, screening, treatment, information and referral.
+A visit to YPHS can be up to 60 minutes to allow adequate time for the engagement and assessment.

-Primary health care is the first level of contact that individuals have with the health care system.
-In Australia and incorporates personal care with health promotion, the prevention of illness and community development.
+Primary health care is designed to be the first level of contact that individuals have with the health care system in Australia.
+It incorporates health promotion, illness prevention and community development.